jelmersnoeck/ingress-monitor/README.md

 ## Status

 This is still a WIP.
-Currently resource syncs are not entirely implemented and no provider mappings have been implemented.
+The main piece currently missing is Custom Resource Definition validation and extra providers.

 ## Installation